The God Committee: Production

 In March 2019, it was announced Kelsey Grammer, Julia Stiles, Colman Domingo, Janeane Garofalo, and Dan Hedaya had joined the cast of the film, with Austin Stark directing from a screenplay he wrote.

 Principal photography began in March 2019.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 20, 2021.
 Prior to, Vertical Entertainment acquired distribution rights to the film, and set it for a July 2, 2021, release.
 It was previously scheduled to premiere at the Tribeca Film Festival in April 2020, but the festival was delayed due to the COVID-19 pandemic.

 Reception

-The God Committee received mixed reviews.
-On the review aggregator website Rotten Tomatoes, the film has a 64% approval rating, based on 28 reviews, with an average rating of 6.6/10.
+The God Committee received generally favorable reviews.
+On the review aggregator website Rotten Tomatoes, the film received a fresh rating, with a 66% approval, based on 29 reviews.
 The website's consensus reads, "The God Committee's strong cast and compelling ethical dilemma are ill served by a convoluted story with a disappointing tendency toward melodrama."